mfaghihi/merkletree_groth16/README.md

-# Example for ZKP of Merkle tree using Groth16
+# Example for ZKP of Merkle tree membership using Groth16

 This repo contains an example of building zero-knowlege prover-verifier instances using Arkworks' zkSNARK implementation for: